Vishranthi-arun/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ![tt](https://user-images.githubusercontent.com/93427278/168082976-f8373870-cba1-41d0-8351-365df6c90359.png)

 ### RESULTS
-All the flipflops are implementde using verilog and their functionality has been validated using their functional tables.
+All the flipflops are implemented using verilog and their functionality has been validated using their functional tables.